 With 7,107 islands occupied by hospitable and fun-loving people, the Philippines is a country that holds hundreds of festivals all year round.
 On any given day, there is something going on somewhere in the archipelago, be it a feast for a patron, thanksgiving for a bountiful harvest or a commemoration of a historic milestone.
 What with the full calendar of festivals in different parts of the country, it is hard to decide which month is best for an adventure in the Philippines.

 Made famous by the chant “Hala Bira!” repeatedly shouted by dancers as they stomp their feet to frenzied drumbeats, the Dinagyang Festival of Iloilo City is also something worth the trip.
 The festival is also a tribute to the Santo Niño but is held during the last weekend of January.
-It is a vibrant spectacle of colourful costumes, body paints and headdresses worn by dancers carrying the image of the Child Jesus as they shout “Viva Senyor Santo Niño!”
+It is a vibrant spectacle of colorful costumes, body paints and headdresses worn by dancers carrying the image of the Child Jesus as they shout “Viva Senyor Santo Niño!”

 The Ati-atihan is known as the Mother of Philippine Festivals and fittingly so.
-It is also the wildest of all Filipino festivals characterized by dancers and tribe members painting their bodies and faces with soot, wearing outlandish costumes and parading themselves in the streets of Kalibo, Aklan.
+It is also the wildest of all the popular festivals in the Philippines characterized by dancers and tribe members painting their bodies and faces with soot, wearing outlandish costumes and parading themselves in the streets of Kalibo, Aklan.
 The revelry lasts for two weeks, with its culmination held during the third weekend of January.
 This festival is a celebration for the Child Jesus and the Filipino people’s transition from being pagans into Christians.
 It also does not hurt that one of the Philippines’ prime beach destinations, Boracay is just around the corner.

 Celebrated in the summer capital of the Philippines, this festival is marked by an explosion of colors due to millions of flowers that make up the floats during the spectacular parade.
 Baguio City, located in the Cordillera Mountains, celebrates nature for the whole month of February, with weekends being the most crowded periods.
 If the merrymaking is not enough to lure you to Baguio, perhaps its charming pine trees and cold temperature will.